kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 hours, we currently only download the file from midnite (hour 0).

-**What if you are providing the RINEX files and you don't want the code to search for the files online?**
-<code>-nolook True</code>

-Just put the RINEX files in the same directory where you are running the code, using my naming rules (lower case for RINEX 2.11).

 **What if you have high-rate (e.g. 1 sec) RINEX files, but you want 5 sec data?** <code>-dec 5</code>

 **What if you want to use high-rate data?**  <code>-rate high</code>

 If you invoke this flag, you need to specify the archive.
-Your choices for high-rate Rinex2 data are:
+Your choices for high-rate RINEX 2.11 data are:

 - unavco
 - cddis